Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 The curses starting falling out of his pipe like water in the twenty fountains and the immense pool in the garden before the Augustus aqueduct unexpectedly dried up yesterday.

 Sylvia and Davos will live happily for many years with the stash of gold and the sparkling stones I removed from the nidus in the wall.
-Many generations after them will still benefit from that fortune, for my brother was smart and hardworking and would know how to make it grow.
+After their time, many generations will still benefit from that fortune, for my brother was smart and hardworking and would know how to make it grow.

 All the love Sylvia never received from her father she would get from my mother.
 I just knew mother would love her as if she were her daughter.